MC3-lab/mscTree/README.md

 Implementation of the maximal step-computation tree to compute collective reveals relations on Petri nets.
 The inputs are a bounded and equal-conflicts Petri net and a collective reveals relation.
 The output states if the collective reveals relation is satisfied on the input net.
-The net is specified by its two incidence matrices and by its initial marking.
+The net must be provided in a pnml file; alternatively, a user can directly give a PTnet object, made of two incidence matrices and an initial marking, all in the form of numpy arrays.
-Collective reveals is specified by two lists of transitions, x and y, and by a natural number n.
+Collective reveals is specified a triple: the first element is the list x of all the revealing transitions, the second element is the list y of revealed transition, and the thirs element is a natural number n.
+The transitions must be specified with their id in the pnml file.
 The program checks if in all the maximal runs of the net, n occurrences of transitions in x reveals at least a transition in y.
-It has three possible output values:
+It has two possible output values:
-- n times x collective reveals y
-- there is at least a maximal run with n occurrences of x and none of y
-- there is no maximal run with n occurrences of x.
+- true, if the relation holds or there is no maximal run with n occurrences of x;
+- false, if the relation does not hold

 Requirements:
-Python3, numpy, itertools, sys, getopt, numba
+Python3, numpy, itertools, sys, getopt

-Current use:
+How to use:
-Run gentree.py with python3 and specify the net and the collective reveals relation as follows:
+Run collrev.py with python3 and specify the net and the collective reveals relation as follows:
+1. If the net is in a pnml file, use the option -p followed by the name of the file.
-1. The net can be in a text file represented as PTnet(<input_incidence_matrix>, <output_incidence_matrix>, <initial_marking>) all these 3 elements must be expressed as numpy array (see examples with txt extensions).
+Alternatively, the net can be in a text file represented as PTnet(<input_incidence_matrix>, <output_incidence_matrix>, <initial_marking>).
+All these 3 elements must be expressed as numpy array (see examples with txt extensions).
 If this is the case, the option to be used is -t.
 Alternatively, the program can read a pnml file, with the option -p followed by the name of the file
-2. The reveals relation can be both in a txt file or in a string directly given on the command line;
+2. The reveals relation can be both in a file or in a string directly given on the command line;
+in the first case, use the option -f, otherwise no option is needed.
-its a triple represented as (<list_revealing_events>, <list_revealed_events>, number_of_occurrences).
+In both cases the relation must be a triple represented as (<list_revealing_events>, <list_revealed_events>, number_of_occurrences).
-(TO FIX: also if the file is passed with pnml, the transitions in the reveals relation need to be passed with their column number in the incidence matrix)

-On the command line, you can write: python3 gentree.py -t <path_file_PTnet> -f <name_file_reveals>
-or python3 gentree.py -t <name_file_PTnet> "rev_relations".
-There is a third possibility, if you want to produce the tree and test more reveals relations on it, consisting in using the option -i after the name of the file with the net.
-In this case, the program computes the tree and starts an interactive mode, therefore you can try as many formulas as you like without computing everytime the tree.
-When you are done, tipe "quit()" to exit.
-For some reason, after the -i you need to add a string, it is not really used in the program, so everything you type is ok (it needs to be fixed).
-In this last case, the command would be something like: python3 gentree.py -t <path_file_PTnet> -i randomCrap.
+3. The program can also be executed in interactive mode, in this case, the user needs to specify a PT system followed by the option -i.
+The tool constructs a structure on which all the collective reveals relations can be computed, and asks which collective reveals relation needs to be checked.
+Users can check any number of collective reveals relations, and type quit to end the session.
+This mode is generally slower than the one in which the formula is given since the beginning, so it is adviced to use only if the user needs to check several relations.
+4. If the user needs to check a large number or all the reveals relations on the PT system, it can specify the name of the net as described above, followed by the option -a.

+Examples:
-Example: python3 gentree.py -t examples/net1.txt -f examples/rev1.txt
+- python3 collrev.py -p examples/net1.pnml -f examples/rev1.txt
-or
-python3 gentree.py -t examples/net1.txt "([0,2],[1], 2)"
+- python3 collrev.py -p examples/net1.pnml "(['id1', 'id2'], ['id3', 'id4'], 5)"
+- python3 collrev.py -p examples/net1.pnml -i
+- python3 collrev.py -p examples/net1.pnml -a